mobius-home/nexus/guides/UsingNexusLocally.md

 docker-compose up -d
 ```

-Otherwise you will need to configure the Timescale DB in the the config files
+Otherwise you will need to configure the Postgres and Influx in the the config
-for your environment.
+files for your environment.

-After you database is running and configured correctly (if you're using docker
+After you databases are running and configured correctly (if you're using docker
 the configuration is already setup) you should run:

 ```